Malware, Spyware, Virus, Worm, and Trojan horse

 Spyware

 Worms are directly installed on the target system.
-Once installed, they consume all available resources of the host system, causing the system to slow down.
+Once installed, they consume all available resources on the host system, slowing it down.
 They are mainly created to slow down systems.
 They replicate themselves.
 They can be controlled from the remote system.
-To spread from one computer to another, they use the vulnerabilities of the host system.
+To spread from one computer to another, they exploit the host system's vulnerabilities.
 Worms spread faster than viruses.

 Spyware also hides in another program.
 When the user installs the infected program, spyware is also installed on the target system.
-After installation, it actively monitors user's activities on the host system and sends them to the developer.
+After installation, it actively monitors users' activities on the host system and sends them to the developer.
 The developer can use them for commercial purposes without the user's consent.
-Spyware does not replicate and spread from one computer to another computer.
+Spyware does not replicate and spread from one computer to another.